jdupak/diploma-thesis/src/00_thesis.md

 #### Variance Analysis

-Both rustc and gccrs variance analysis implementation is based on Section 4 of the paper @Altidor2011.
-The notation from the paper is followed in the documentation of both compilers, their documentation, and in this text.
-The paper primarily focuses on variance of complex types, like in the case of Java, but it introduces an effective formal calculus, which works nicely with higher-kinded lifetimes.
+Both rustc and gccrs implement variance analysis based on section 4 of the paper @Altidor2011.
+The notation from the paper is followed in the documentation of both compilers, as well as in this text.
+While the paper primarily focuses on the variance of complex types, like in the case of Java, it introduces an effective formal calculus, which is also applicable to higher-kinded lifetimes.

-The exact rules are best understood from the paper and from the code itself.
-Therefore, we will only provide a simple overview here.
-The analysis uses an iterative fixed-point computation, where variables form a semi-lattice with an additional binary operation.
-A single variable corresponds to a single lifetime or type parameter.
-Variables are initialized as bivariant.
+For a thorough understanding of the exact rules, the paper and the source code are the best resources.
+Here, we provide only a basic overview.
+The analysis employs an iterative fixed-point computation, where variables form a semi-lattice with an additional binary operation.
+Each variable corresponds to a single lifetime or type parameter and is initially set as bivariant.

-The visitor traverses each type with the current variance of the visited expression as input.
-Each member of a type is in a covariant position.
-Each member of a function parameter is in a contravariant position.
-The return type is in the covariant position.
-The position of the generic argument is determined by the variance of the generic parameter (a variable in this computation).
-The variance of the current node within the type is computed by the `transform` function, taking the variance of the parent node and the variance based on the position of the current node.
-When a lifetime or type parameter is encountered, then if the current variance expression is constant, the variable is updated to the new variance using the join operation with the current value.
-For an expression that contains at least one variable, the expression is added to the list of constraints.
-Here, the fixed-point computation requirement arises.
+The visitor algorithm traverses each type, taking the current variance of the visited expression as input.
+Every type member is in a covariant position.
+Conversely, each function parameter member is in a contravariant position, while the return type is in a covariant position.
+The position of a generic argument is determined by the variance of the generic parameter (represented as a variable in this computation).
+The variance of the current node within the type is computed by a `transform` function, which considers both the parent node's variance and the current node's positional variance.
+When a lifetime or type parameter is encountered, then, if the current variance expression is constant, the variable is updated to the new variance using the join operation with the current value.
+For expressions containing at least one variable, the expression is added to a list of constraints and the fixed-point computation is used.

 > **Example of Algorithm Execution**
 >